Wilsondo/Know-its-off/README.md

 `python3 -m pip install -r requirements.txt --user`

-then go into the `myClient` directory and run
+then go into the `myClient` directory edit .env with the appropriate baseURL address for the api server

+and run
 `yarn build`

 Then you can go back out of the `myClient` directory and run the server